Frequently Asked Questions – GCSE Science

 We have decided to create this new qualification for the following reasons:

-- The new qualification will give learners a strong foundation in the individual disciplines of Biology, Chemistry and Physics.
-It will also require them to apply scientific thinking to the major challenges of our times such as climate change, sustainability and the rise of artificial intelligence.
+- An integrated qualification will keep a clear focus on the individual disciplines of Biology, Chemistry and Physics, while also helping learners to make connections and apply scientific thinking to some of the major challenges of our times, such as climate change, sustainability and improving our own health and wellbeing.

 What is the evidence behind the decision?

-According to data from 2018/19*, around two-thirds of all learners in Wales take the GCSE Science Double Award, rather than three separate science GCSEs, so we already know the majority of pupils in Wales study this type of qualification, progress onto A-level and become the medics, scientists, engineers, and environmentalists of the future.
+At present, around two-thirds of all learners in Wales take the GCSE Science Double Award, rather than three separate science GCSEs (based on entry data from 2018/19*).
+Many of these learners successfully progress onto AS and A-level courses and go on to become the medics, scientists, engineers, and environmentalists of the future.

-By offering different science GCSEs means learners must decide at the age of 13 which path to take.
+The current GCSE science suite (which includes separate science GCSEs, a combined science double award, as well as a double award and single award applied science option) means learners must decide at the age of 13 which path to take.
 Sometimes a learner has a choice, sometimes the choice is made for them.
 These early decisions can give some learners the false idea that science is not for them.

 It is a common myth that degrees such as Medicine, Pharmacology and Biomedical Sciences require a learner to have studied three separate science GCSEs.
-For example, Oxford University specifies that there are no formal GCSE requirements for Medicine according to their admissions page.
+For example, the Oxford University admissions page specifies that there are no formal GCSE requirements for Medicine.
 However, universities differ when it comes to A level subject requirements for certain degrees related to science.

-Won’t employers in this sector require three separate science GCSEs from candidates?
+Do employers require three separate science GCSEs from candidates?

 Employers not only look for academic qualifications but wider skills such as critical thinking, creativity and interpersonal skills from potential employees.

-As the new GCSE Science Double Award allows for scientific thinking and problem solving on current issues employers face today (such as climate change and the rise in artificial intelligence), learners can apply these skills along with their academic credentials to future employment.
+As the new GCSE Science Double Award allows for scientific thinking and problem solving on current issues employers face today (such as climate change and sustainability) learners can apply these skills, along with their academic credentials, to future employment.